shouvSarker/searchKata/search-frontend/README.md

 yarn cypress-run
 ```

-Please note: For cypress tests to run as expected, backend service should already be running.
+Please note: For cypress tests to run as expected, both frontend and backend service should already be running.
 Check [backend's readme](../search-backend/README.md) for how to start the serverless lambda offline.